higgsas/higgsas_geo_nodes_manual/docs/source/curves.rst

   Deletes caps that has more than 4 faces

 .. warning::
-    Cylinder primitives or manually created cylinders might not work because of random random indices
+    Cylinder primitives or manually created cylinders might not work because of random indices